Body_Fun tummy time moves (2000 x 1545 px) (1)

 Jul 9, 2025

-Educational Material Reviewed by Dr Chhaya Shah, Family paediatric physician, KEM Hospital, Mumbai, India
+Educational Material Reviewed by Dr Chhaya Shah, Family pediatric physician, KEM Hospital, Mumbai, India

 To make tummy time enjoyable, parents and caregivers can employ plenty of creative and engaging strategies.
 Here’s a short guide involving certain activities that might influence tummy time activities for your baby.